cesarsotovalero/cesarsotovalero.github.io/_posts/2022/2022-02-22-how-phd-profiles-are-evaluated.md

 There are several metrics that attempt to rank researchers, more notably are the citations count and [H-index](https://en.wikipedia.org/wiki/H-index).

 <aside class="quote">
-    <em>“Success in academia is mostly based on prestige and networking.”</em>
+    <em>“Success in academia is achieved through gaining prestige and active networking.”</em>
 </aside>

 Apart from the research-based metrics, other metrics consider the teaching experience.